wp-plugins/buddypress-registration-groups-1/readme.txt

 1. Extract the .zip file
 2. Upload the extracted directory and all its contents to the '/wp-content/plugins/' directory
-3. Activate the plugin throught the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Does this plugin show Private or Hidden groups? =

+No, it does not.

+= Is the plugin configurable? =

+Not currently.
+I am planning to add an admin area that allows for re-ordering of groups, toggling group visibility, and more.

 = What if the plugin doesn't work? =